 Our new prayerbook, Mishkan T’filah is full of notes and explanations about the customs found in services and home practices within the Progressive Jewish world.

 We expect men to cover their heads and have spare ‘kippot’ available for the purpose.
 Jewish men usually also wear a ‘tallit’ (prayer shawl) at morning services and again we have these available.
-Since we practice equality as a key principle of Progressive Judaism, women are also welcome and invited to use these ‘Jewish prayer garments’.
+Since we practice equality as a key principle of Progressive Judaism, anyone is welcome and invited to use these ‘Jewish prayer garments’.

 Out of deference to the Torah, which represents the central truths and framework of Jewish life, we stand when the Ark is opened and when it is taken out, and we turn to face it as it is processed around the synagogue.
 Some people bow in respect as it passes, whilst others touch it with their tallit.

-Men and women participate equally in the services, and we often have a woman chazanit (cantor) as well as women leading the service.
+All participate equally in the services, and we often have a female chazanit (cantor) as well as people of various genders leading the service.
 We usually have an organ to provide beautiful accompaniment to our singing.